Mike Debbeler is a natural born teacher. He’s a teacher in the sense that another word for teaching is sharing.

 He’s happy at Graydon.
 “The Firm lets me do what I love to do and encourages me to do it.
 This is a good place for me.”

 Mike practices in the areas of bankruptcy, banking, commercial loan and real estate workouts.
-He is also in his tenth year of service on the Firm’s Executive Committee.
-He serves on the Board of the Midwest Regional Bankruptcy Seminar (where he is past Chair).
+He serves as Chair of the Firm's Executive Committee and on the Board of the Midwest Regional Bankruptcy Seminar (where he is past Chair).
 He is also a member of ABI, ABLF, TACR (where he is a past President), and the CBA Bankruptcy Committee (where he is past Chair).

 Mike is a frequent lecturer on a wide variety of topics including annual case law updates for many years for the CBA (real estate and bankruptcy), NKBA (bankruptcy), and SWOLTA (real estate).